-Our venom work continues to expand to include many species of snake, centipede, and scorpion.
+Our venom work continues to expand to include many species of snake, centipede, scorpion, and spider.
 Some of our focal species are shown below.

 Snakes